hschott/ready-websocket-plugin/README.md

 **Login** and **Password**

-These fields are required if the MQTT server requires authentication.
+These fields are required if the websocket server requires authentication.

 **Hide**